Risk Management Officer – Tony Boyle

 Child protection is a shared responsibility between Legana Christian Church and all employees, workers, contractors, associates, and members of the Legana Christian Church community.

-Legana Christian Church will consider the opinions parents and carers in the review of child protection policies.
+Legana Christian Church will consider the opinions of parents and carers in the review of child protection policies.

 Legana Christian Church supports and respects all children, staff and volunteers.
 Legana Christian Church is committed to the cultural safety of Aboriginal children and those from culturally and/or linguistically diverse backgrounds, and to providing a safe environment for children living with a disability.